Chalarangelo/30-seconds-of-php/README.md

 ### startsWith

-Check if a string is starts with by another string.
+Check if a string is starts with a given substring.

 ```php
 function startsWith($haystack, $needle)